AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/differentiate-projected-estimated-dates.md

 When the task is first created, the Planned, Projected, and Estimated Dates should typically match.
 Some exceptions exist.&nbsp;

-For more information on the project, task, and issue dates in&nbsp;Adobe Workfront, see [Overview of the Project, Task, and Issue dates in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/definitions-pti-dates.md).
+For more information on the project, task, and issue dates in Adobe Workfront, see [Overview of the Project, Task, and Issue dates in Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/definitions-pti-dates.md).

 ## Overview of Planned Dates